Skip to content

 In fact, the potential ROI of councillor training is so high that it’s ludicrous to stick just to the mandatory training guidelines.
 Although there is some value in establishing a compliance-based floor, I would argue there is significantly more value in raising the performance ceiling.

-If it’s acknowledged that the strategic and decision-making skills would be valuable, but we are also aware we don’t have the time (rather than money) to invest in training, then what should we do?
+If we acknowledge that strategic thinking and decision-making skills are valuable, but also recognise that councillors don’t have the time to invest in extensive training, what’s the solution?
 The answer is: we do what we can.

-As pointed out to me by another local government leader, we already have a model for this.
+As another local government leader pointed out to me, we already have a model for this.
 We don’t expect our councillors to be experts in all aspects of the law, so they keep suitably qualified lawyers on retainer, ensuring they are available when (not if) needed.
-It would make sense to treat strategic thinking and decision-making in a similar way.
-Rather than expecting councillors to be experts immediately, just make sure they have access to a suitably qualified coach who can support them when (not if) required.
+Strategic thinking and decision-making can be approached in the same way.
+Rather than expecting councillors to be immediately proficient, we ensure they have access to a coach who can support them when (not if) required.

 I’ve been working on this post for so long it’s sometimes hard to know where to end.
 Good blogging practice would tell me to end with a ‘call to action’, but perhaps a ‘call to reflection’ is more appropriate.